kocircuit/kocircuit/lessons/1-basics/5-intermediate-steps.md

 	<label>: <formula>

+The step's `<label>` determines a name for the step and a way of referring to its computed value within the function body.
+The step's `<formula>` describes how the step value is computed.

-Step `<label>`s need to be unique and different from the label `return`, reserved for the function's return value.
+Step `<label>`s need to be unique and different from the label `return`, which is a reserved name for the step that produces the function's return value.

 ## EXERCISE